-DR. TAMIE JOVANELLY, GEOLOGIST AND AUTHOR
+DR. TAMIE JOVANELLY, GEOLOGIST, PROFESSOR, AND BEST-SELLING AUTHOR

 Thus far, I have completed water quality assessments on 5 continents focusing on major rivers (Mississippi, Nile, Ganges, Amazon, and Pjorsa) and transboundary surface water systems (Lake Victoria).
 This has allowed me to make comparisons between developed, undeveloped, and developing countries whereby considering population, infrastructure, economics, and human condition.
 The quantitative data that I collect represents physical, chemical, and the biological health of the water.
 Putting this raw data into a Water Quality Index (WQI) percentage allows me to easily communicate watershed health without scientific jargon (e.g. 100% excellent water quality; 0% bad).
 The WQI serve as a straightforward way of communicating watershed health.

 With help of many students I have been able to gather monthly water quality data for Rome, GA since 2006.
 Also locally, I am interested in creating water budgets to understand groundwater and surfacewater interactions.
 My sampling on the Mississippi River is another on-going project which I am hoping to expand.

 With support from the Fulbright Foundation Flex Grant I was able to conduct water quality assessments in the majority of National Parks in Costa Rica.
 This baseline data is particularly important because the country is moving towards 100% renewable energy by 2020.
 The majority of this energy comes from hydroelectricity.
 Without a baseline data set it is impossible to make comparisons of degradation over time.
 Also, the health of the biodiversity in the forests are largely supported by the hydrology of the system.